 I did it again, I grouped faux locs with dreadlocks.
 However, I think faux locs are better than dreadlocks because they can be permanent or not permanent.
 Lately, I’ve been seeing a lot of Youtubers wearing the faux locs and they look awesome especially when they’re styled with mini dreadlock beads.

-Good luck finding a protective hairstyle that best suits you, I hope this post was helpful in spades!
+So, good luck with finding a protective hairstyle that best suits you!!
+I hope this post was helpful in spades!